-Passengers leaving the station on the east end of the subway platform would connect to a pedestrian portal access that is proposed inside the DalPark garage on the southwest corner of Commerce Street and Ervay Street.
-Final design of this space will be determined based on continued communication and coordination with the property owner and the City of Dallas.
+Passengers leaving the station on the east end of the subway platform would connect to pedestrian portals located on the southwest corner of Commerce Street and Ervay Street.
+There are multiple options for a portal in this location and a preferred location will be determined based on continued communication, design, and stakeholder support.

-This Urban Design Plan continued to be modified to document alignment revisions, future development decisions, and stakeholder input.
+This Urban Design Plan continues to be modified to document alignment revisions, future development decisions, and stakeholder input.
 The plan shown in this report is the most current.
 All preceding plans developed and presented in public and stakeholder meetings can be found at www.
 DART.org/D2.